 • Reduced occurrence of migraine attacks and cluster headaches, and helpful for tinnitus.

 • Counteracts age-induced cognitive decline, slows down brain aging and more!
 Melatonin can limit the severity of cardiovascular and cerebrovascular diseases, diabetes, and cancer.
-In the 2013 Journal of Pineal Research, scientists reported that melatonin has metabolic benefits in treating diabetes and hyperlipidemia.
+In the 2013 Journal of Pineal Research, scientists reported that it has metabolic benefits in treating diabetes and hyperlipidemia.

 Impaired detoxification.
 The brain has its own internal detoxing system called the glymphatic system that turns on when we’re asleep and clears away toxins and waste products that could be responsible for neurological disorders and brain diseases like Alzheimer’s.
 The glymphatic system is 10 times more active during sleep compared to when you’re awake.